Ryan Peters (footballer): Non-League football

 While a Brentford player, Peters had loan spells at Conference Premier clubs Gravesend & Northfleet, Crawley Town and Isthmian League Premier Division club AFC Wimbledon.
 He joined Isthmian League Premier Division club Margate on loan in October 2007 and joined the club on a permanent transfer in January 2008.
 He moved up to the Conference South to join Braintree Town in 2009 and one season later, he won the first silverware of his career when the Iron won the 2010–11 Conference South title.
 He played on for four further seasons at Braintree Town before leaving Cressing Road at the end of the 2014–15 season, by which time he had made 202 appearances and scored two goals for the club.
 Peters dropped back down to the National League South to follow former Braintree Town manager Alan Devonshire to Maidenhead United in May 2015.
 In his second season with the Magpies, he helped the club to the National League South title.
 He played on into the 2018–19 season, which was his last as a player.

 International career

 Peters was capped by England Futsal in 2008.

 Coaching career

 In 2012, Peters returned to Brentford to work in the club's Community Sports Trust and as of October 2020, he was the Trust's Elite Development Programme coach.
 From 2015 to May 2017, he coached Brentford Women.
 In May 2015, Peters joined National League South club Maidenhead United as player-first team coach and he was promoted into the role of assistant manager at the end of the 2018–19 season.
+Peters was appointed interim manager on 30 November 2025 following the retirement of his predecessor Alan Devonshire.
+He guided the team to a seventh-place finish in the 2025–26 National League South, with the club's season ending in a playoff quarter final defeat.
+In May 2026, Peters signed a two-year contract to manage the team on a permanent basis.